-The Identity Workshop is an opportunity for all students to engage in learning and appreciation for American's first group of people.
+The Identity Workshop is an opportunity for all students to engage in learning and appreciation for America's first group of people.
 The workshop is a 3 hour long program that includes a panel discussion, presentation/demonstration, and Q&A with Native American students at LSU.
 This program is an educational endeavor to promote Native American identities at LSU and is coordinated alongside with the Native American Student Organization.

 Traditionally held during Bengal Bound, Umoja is a program designed to introduce incoming students to campus life while connecting with returning students.
 Some of the highlights of the program include food, music, an organizational fair, and the opportunity to interact with LSU faculty and staff.
 The program traditionally has an accomplished LSU Alumni, affiliate or partner keynote speaker.